roshnipatel/roshnipatel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: As of fall 2025, I am an assistant professor at the University of Oregon in the <a href='https://scds.uoregon.edu/ds'>Department of Data Science</a> and a member of the <a href='https://ie2.uoregon.edu/'>Institute for Ecology and Evolution (IE2)</a>.
-You can contact me at roshnip@uoregon.edu.

 profile:
   align: right